 When the mind has not, or cannot, make this leap in consciousness, then the management of a resource has to be settled by negotiations of some kind.
 Rules have to be set up, boundaries established, monitors to oversee the resource have to be chosen, conflict-resolution mechanisms have to be set up, etc. (Studies and analysis of such cases have been made by Elinor Ostrom, among others, in the book “Governing the Commons” (1990)).

 In the final analysis, whether a common resource is well maintained to serve human needs, or is exploited for personal gain and thus ends in tragedy, depends not so much on adhering to a list of rules and regulations; it depends on acting with an awakened state of consciousness.
-Each struggle with the management of a commons – as seen recently at the 2009 UN Climate Change conference in Copenhagen – seems to be a test to see whether human beings are ready and willing to adapt to the coming Aquarian consciousness of sharing, goodwill and selfless service.
-On first inspection, the result from Copenhagen seems to suggest that self-interest is still pretty much the rule.
+Each struggle with the management of a commons – as we have just seen in Copenhagen – seems to be a test to see whether human beings are ready and willing to adapt to the coming Aquarian consciousness of sharing, goodwill and selfless service.
+On first inspection, Copenhagen seems to suggest that self interest is still pretty much the rule.
 However, a deeper analysis reveals that an awakening state is also now in evidence.
-The fact that many of the representatives from all the nations of the world came together out of a common concern for the world's changing climate (a world commons) is a demonstration of an emerging global mind capacity.
+The fact that many of the representatives from all the nations of the world came together recently in Copenhagen out of a common concern for the world's changing climate (a world commons) is a demonstration of an emerging global mind capacity.
 It indicates that human beings are starting slowly but surely to recognise and adapt to the coming Aquarian consciousness of sharing and goodwill.
 And where Aquarian spiritual values influence the management of the commons – locally or worldwide – there one will see good health and sustainability and the avoidance of tragedy.